 View the video tutorial to learn how to properly administer TODAY in your dairy.

 COMING SOON - Dairy producers share how using TODAY helps their herd.

 New studies from leading mastitis researchers have confirmed what we’ve known all along: Two treatments are as effective as five when treating mastitis.

 Check out this video that explains how a one-day treatment compares to extended therapy.

 From efficacy to the economic benefits and value of using fewer antibiotics, these pages will show you how and why TODAY tubes are what you need to manage mastitis on your dairy.

-TODAY treats gram-positive and gram-negative bacteria in lactating dairy cows.
+TODAY (cephapirin sodium) is a cephalosporin which possesses a wide range of antimicrobial activity against gram-positive and gram-negative organisms.
 Using a convenient, single-day treatment, TODAY saves producers time and money when solving problems related to mastitis.

 ToDAY should be administered with caution to subjects which have demonstrated some form of allergy, particularly to penicillin.
 Such reactions are rare; however, should they occur, consult your veterinarian.

 Intramammary mastitis treatments of Gram-positive infections is widely reported as beneficial5, so those infections should be the focus of treatment.2

 A recent study showed similar efficacy between TODAY and Spectramast LC.TODAY was not inferior to Spectramast LC for clinical or bacteriological cures.3